ggeorgovassilis/linuxscripts/nordvpn-proxy/README.md

 ##  Using the docker image

-`docker run -t -i -p 1080:1080 georgovassilis/nordvpn-proxy:latest`
+`docker run -t -i -p 1080:1080 georgovassilis/nordvpn-proxy:1`

+(please look up the latest tag on docker hub)

 ##  Testing that it works